 It's still there, at 4th Avenue and Harrison Street, the best human-made reminder I know of that Phoenix indeed has history and soul.
 Because of terrible short-sightedness of state leaders, it hasn't been served by Amtrak trains since the 1990s.
 It holds telecommunications equipment for Sprint, at once a horrid missed opportunity to create something great downtown yet it also probably the only reason it hasn't been torn down for something today's Phoenicians would consider majestic, such as a jail parking lot.
 I was fortunate enough to see it at the end of its glory days.

 Both the Santa Fe and Southern Pacific had wooden depots around Central and Harrison.
 Later, the SP built a slightly larger brick station.
 Finally, the two railroads agreed to build a station more fitting the capital of the new state together.
 Union Station opened in 1923.
 As originally built, the station had both an interior waiting room and an open-air waiting room in its east wing -- this was before air conditioning.
 SP shifted all but one of its transcontinental trains to the northern line as Phoenix drew tourists and business travelers.
 During the war, the station was overflowing with activity as Phoenix was a center of training by the Army Air Corps.
 (Union Station in this era figures prominently in my short story in Phoenix Noir).
 In the era before easy air travel and Interstate highways, huge numbers of Americans traveled by train.
-So there were also depots in every town of the Valley, including a lovely Monterey revival station in Mesa.
+So there were also depots in every town of the Valley, including a handsome station in Mesa.
 In addition to the comings and goings, the stations often had the Western Union office.
 And the trains carried express and mail, a huge business.
 In each of these places, the depot was the center of activity, and none more so that at Union Station.
 At its peak, Union Station saw approximately 16 passenger trains a day, more during World War II.

 By the time I came along, what had once been the world's finest passenger rail system was in its death spiral.
 Yet I fell in love with the building at first sight (I was probably three).
 From the front, it had Union Station spelled out in letters curved over the center arch (still there) and a sign below saying: Southern Pacific -- Santa Fe (now gone).
 Trackside, I vividly remember turning back to look at the entry arches and learning for the first time that my city was spelled with a "Ph."
 Throughout the 1960s, thanks to my indulgent mother and grandmother, I spent as much time as I could there.
 Even when I couldn't be there, I enjoyed calling the recorded station line, listing the day's arrivals and departures.